 Clyde's of Gallery Place Restaurant in the Piedmont Room upstairs 707 7th Street, NW, Washington, DC 20001

-The meal will be a buffet brunch.
+The meal will be a buffet breakfast.

 A. Elect officers and directors for a two year term and a Nominating Committee for a one year term